-The claimant commenced employment with the respondent company Landmark Enterprises Limited ("the company") in March 2005.
+The claimant commenced employment with the respondent company Landmark Enterprises Limited ("the company") in November 2008.
 In 2010 the company went into receivership and SC (hereinafter called "the receiver") was appointed receiver on the 2nd July 2010.

-The claimant has brought proceedings against the company and the receiver under the Unfair Dismissals Acts, 1977 to 2007, the Redundancy Payments Acts, 1967 to 2007, and under the Minimum Notice and Terms of Employment Acts 1973 to 2005.
+The claimant has brought proceedings against the company and the receiver under the Unfair Dismissals Acts 1977 to 2007 and under the Minimum Notice and Terms of Employment Acts 1973 to 2005.